 - This mudra improves your immune system.

-- It also increases your eye power and also cures any sort if eye diseases.
+- It also increases your eye power and stimulates the eyes.

 - It reduces fatigue and tiredness.